A mean curvature type flow with capillary boundary in a unit ball: Introduction

 In this paper, we are interested in a mean curvature type flow in the unit ball $\mathbb{B}^{n+1}\subset \mathbb{R}^{n+1}$ with capillary boundary.
 Roughly speaking, given a Riemannian manifold $N^{n+1}$ with a smooth boundary $\partial N$, a hypersurface with capillary boundary in $N$ is an immersed hypersurface which intersects $\partial N$ at a constant contact angle $\theta\in (0,\pi)$.

 For closed hypersurfaces, the mean curvature flow plays an important role in geometric analysis and has been extensively studied.
-One of classical results goes back to Huisken \cite{Hui1984}, where he showed that it contracts convex, a closed hypersurface into a round point.
-The following curve-shortening and area-preserving flow was constructed by Gage \cite{Gage1986}.
+One of classical results proved by Huisken \cite{Hui1984} states that it contracts a closed convex hypersurface into a round point.
+Mean curvature type flows with a constraint play an important role in the study of isoperimetric problems.
+The following curve-shortening (and area-preserving) flow was studied by Gage \cite{Gage1986}.
 Let $\gamma:\mathbb{S}^1\times [0,T)\to \mathbb{R}^2$ satisfy where $\kappa$ is the geodesic curvature of $\gamma$, $L$ is the length of the curve at scale $t$, and $\nu$ is the outward unit normal vector of curve $\gamma(\cdot,t)$.
 In a higher dimensional Euclidean space, Huisken introduced a non-local type mean curvature flow in \cite{Hui1987}: Given a closed, connected hypersurface $M$, consider a family of embeddings $x:M\times[0,T)\to\mathbb{R}^{n+1}$ satisfies where $c(t):=\frac{\int_{M_t} H d\mu}{|M_t|}$ is the average of the mean curvature $H$ of $M_t:=x(M,t)$ and $\nu$ is the unit outward normal vector field of $M_t$.
 Huisken proved that such a volume preserving flow converges to a round sphere if the initial hypersurface is uniformly convex.
-We also want to mention \cite{AF} for studying such kind of flow in the case where the ambient space is Riemannian manifold and \cite{Mc} for the extension to a general mixed volume preserving mean curvature flow.
-On the other hand, inspired by the Minkowski formula, Guan and Li \cite{GL} introduced another type modification of the mean curvature flow in space forms: A flow $x:M\times [0,T)\to\mathbb{M}^{n+1}_k$ satisfies
+There has been a lot of work on such geometric flows.
+Here we just mention further \cite{AF} for studying such kind of flow in the case where the ambient space is Riemannian manifold and \cite{Mc} for the extension to a general mixed volume preserving mean curvature flow.
+As one of applications, such a volume (or area)-preserving flow could be used to prove optimal geometric inequalities.
+In order to establish optimal geometric inequalities, there is another type mean curvature flow, which is first introduced by Guan and Li \cite{GL} inspired by the Minkowski formulas.
+A flow $x:M\times [0,T)\to\mathbb{M}^{n+1}_k$ satisfies